 Facebook live and youtube are probably the best examples of this.

-Other mobile app design tips
+Other mobile app design and development tips

 This concept helps designers to think about how devices are used practically.
 Thinking about this allows us to understand how the device is held and how this affects our design.